How our employer-sponsored health clinics help you manage healthcare costs

 Follow-up care: Frequency that patients receive timely follow-up care.

-What are the untreated health needs in my employee population, such as diabetes and hypertension?
+What are the untreated health needs in my employee population such as diabetes and high blood pressure?

 What is the risk level of each employee?

 How many employees are overweight or tobacco users?

 Which community specialists and hospitals should I include in my plan design?

 Where am I seeing excessive specialist utilization and should I bring those health services in-house?

 You can then respond by coordinating a plan with our team and taking such actions as: